Montimage/mitre-mcp/frontend/LANGGRAPH-AGENT.md

    - Agent processes the results and generates a response
 4. Final response is returned to the user

+## Browser Compatibility

+LangGraph uses Node.js APIs that aren't natively available in browsers.
+This project uses `vite-plugin-node-polyfills` to provide browser-compatible implementations of:

+- `async_hooks` - For async context tracking
+- `events` - Event emitter functionality
+- `stream` - Stream handling
+- `util` - Utility functions

+These polyfills are automatically configured in `vite.config.js` and work transparently.

 ## Prerequisites

 ### 1. Install Ollama